Hirschman

 HEDGER: The Excitement Is Still There

-BALLSTON SPA, N.Y. — Mike Kerchner’s recent column challenging readers to appreciate the talent of today’s racers instead of dwelling on the greatness of the heroes of the past, hit the proverbial nail on the head.
+BALLSTON SPA, N.Y. — Mike Kerchner recently wrote a column challenging readers to appreciate the talent of today’s racers instead of dwelling on how great the heroes of the past were.
+In our opinion, he hit the proverbial nail squarely on the head.

-In our opinion, running up front in almost any series or type of racing has become harder over the decades due to technical advances.
-There are more really good, evenly matched cars than ever and to win requires that extra measure of talent and aggressiveness shared by the superstars of all eras.
+Running up front in almost any series or type of racing has become much harder over the decades due to technical advances.
+There are more top shelf, evenly matched cars than ever and to win requires that extra measure of driving ability and aggressiveness shared by the superstars of all eras.

-Drivers can no longer “carry” an ill-handling car, but the talented shoes will adjust and do better than someone else might.
+Drivers can no longer “carry” an ill-handling car, but the talented shoes will adjust their line and do better than someone else might.
+Retired modified hero Brett Hearn won more than 900 features, many by using a “hunt-and-peck” strategy of moving around until he found a line his car liked.

 On the NASCAR and Indy car level, today’s top drivers would have been winners in any era.
-Larson, for example, was as competitive at Indianapolis as A.J.
-Foyt and Mario Andretti were when they ventured to NASCAR.
+Larson, for example, was as competitive in the 2024 Indianapolis 500 as A.J.
+Foyt and Mario Andretti were when they ventured to NASCAR decades ago.

-When we were building cars during the late 1960s, the cars were all homebuilt and the engines, while balanced and blueprinted, were mostly built using high-performance Chevrolet parts with a good aftermarket camshaft.
+When we were building modifieds back in the late 1960s, the cars were homebuilt and the engines, while balanced and blueprinted, were assembled using mostly high-performance Chevrolet parts with a good aftermarket camshaft.

 In a 30-lap feature, it was rare that an engine or two did not expire while spewing a cloud of smoke and laying down a puddle of oil.
 Today’s engines cost a small fortune but far fewer “blow up” mid-race, allowing drivers to display their talent from green to checkers.

 The late broadcaster Ken Squier used to speak of “common men doing uncommon things” when he described race drivers.
-That remains true in general but we would posit that the best of the best are beyond common men.
-And that is the attraction for many, watching guys like C.J.
-Leary, Stewart Friesen, Bobby Santos and others of their ilk do things with a race car that they know they could never do themselves.
+That remains true in general, but we would posit that the best of the best are well beyond common men.
+And that is the attraction for many, watching guys such as C.J.
+Leary, Stewart Friesen, Bobby Santos, Logan Seavey and others of their ilk do things with a race car that they know they could never do themselves.

-If you have been sitting home lamenting the fact that Dale Earnhardt, Steve Kinser, Bubby Jones, Lealand McSpadden, Dick Trickle and other heroes of your past are no longer racing, get off the couch and go check out the action when racing resumes in 2025.
+If you have been sitting home lamenting the fact that Dale Earnhardt, Steve Kinser, Bubby Jones, Lealand McSpadden, Bentley Warren, Dick Trickle and other heroes of your past are no longer racing, get up off the couch and check out the action when racing resumes this spring.

 You will be impressed by the talent level and the close competition and more golden memories will be generated.